michaellperry/BillTender_Parse/README.md

 The SignUpControl is a user control that binds to the SignUpViewModel.
 It provides the sign up UI.
 This view is responsible for calling the Parse SignUp method and passing in the user name and password.

-The AccountControl is a user control that binds to the AccountViewModel.
-It appers as a text button showing the user name, and opens a popup with the log out button when the user clicks on it.
+The CurrentUserContorl is a user control that binds to the CurrentUserViewModel.
+It appears as a text button showing the user name, and provides the log out button.

-### MainPage.xaml

-The MainPage aggregates all of the views.
-It binds to the MainViewModel to control the visual state manager, thus selecting which controls are visible.
+The AccountFlyout aggregates all of the views.
+It binds to the AccountViewModel to control the visibility of the views contained therein.

 ## Next Steps